-SUBJECT: I DENTIFICATION OF CLASSIFIED INFORMATION
+SUBJECT: IDENTIFICATION OF CLASSIFIED INFORMATION

 - 1. PURPOSE.
 To specify responsibilities, authorities, policy, and procedures for the management of the Department of Energy (DOE) program to identify classified information, documents, or material. - 2.
 CANCELLATION.
 DOE 5650.2A, CLASSIFICATION OF INFORMATION, of 5-8-85. - 3.
-APPLICATION TO CONTRACTS.
-Except as excluded in paragraph 4, the provisions of this Order apply to all Departmental Elements and covered contractors performing work for the Department as provided by law and/or contract.
-A covered contractor is a seller of supplies or services involving access to classified information, documents, or material. - 4.
-EXCLUSION.
-DOE facilities and activities subject to regulation by the Nuclear Regulatory Commission (NRC) are exempt from the requirements of this Order.
-Office of Civilian Radioactive Waste Management personnel and activities not directly associated with the NRC-licensed facilities, and thus not covered by the NRC directives, are subject to the provisions of this Order.
+SCOPE.
+The provisions of this Order apply to all Departmental Elements and contractors performing work for the Department as provided by law and/or contract and as implemented by the appropriate contracting officer.
+The Naval Nuclear Propulsion Program is exempt from the provisions of this Order.

-5. REFERENCES.
+4. REFERENCES.

 - a.
 Atomic Energy Act of 1954, as amended, 42 U.S.C.
 2011 et seq.
 (Atomic Energy Act), which is the basis for procedures for the identification of classified atomic energy information. - b.
 Department of Energy Organization Act of 1977, Public Law 95-91, which created DOE. - c.
-Energy Reorganization Act of 1974, as amended, Public Law 93-438, which created the Energy Research and Development Administration (ERDA) and the Nuclear Regulatory Commission (NRC). - d.
-Patent Secrecy Act of 1952, Public Law 82-593, which established authority for imposing secrecy on patents of importance to the national security. - e.
-Executive Order 10290, "Prescribing Regulations Establishing Minimum Standards for the Classification, Transmission, and Handling, by Departments and Agencies of the Executive Branch, of Official Information which Requires Safeguarding in the Interest of the Security, of the United States," of 9-24-51 (superseded by Executive Order 10501).
+DOE Delegation Order No. 0204-2, of 10-1-77, which authorizes the Assistant Secretary for Defense Programs (DP-1) to direct and administer the DOE classification program, based on the Atomic Energy Act. - d.
+DOE Delegation Order No. 0204-101, of 8-1-82, which authorizes DP-1 to direct and administer the DOE information security program, based on Executive Order 12356. - e.
+Energy Reorganization Act of 1974, as amended, Public Law 93-438, which created the Energy Research and Development Administration (ERDA) and the Nuclear Regulatory Commission (NRC). - f.
+Executive Order 10290, "Prescribing Regulations Establishing Minimum Standards for the Classification, Transmission, and Handling, by Departments and Agencies of the Executive Branch, of Official Information which Requires Safeguarding in the Interest of the Security of the United States," of 9-24-51 (superseded by Executive Order 10501). - g.
+Executive Order 10501, as amended, "Safeguarding Official Information in the Interests of the Defense of the United States," of 11-5-53 (superseded by Executive Order 11652), which established requirements concerning classification of defense information.

-Vertical line denotes change.

-All Departmental Elements
+DISTRIBUTION: All Departmental Elements INITIATED BY: Office of Classification

-DISTRIBUTION:

-INITIATED BY:

-Office of Security Affairs